fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Minimal/README.md

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.

+All the files have now been adapted for Doxygen to give information.

 Common features are in ArduinoCode.h which can be used in other examples.

 This file only runs on the Arduino NANO RP2040 connect.